 Wireframing is a practice used by UX designers which allows them to define and plan the information hierarchy of their design for a website, app, or product.
 This process focuses on how the designer or client wants the user to process information on a site, based on the user research already performed by the UX design team.

-When designing for the screen you need to know where all the information is going to go in plain black and white diagrams before building anything with code.
+When designing for the screen you need to know where all the information is going to go in plain black and white diagrams before building anything with code—whether that’s a developer coding it, or you the designer.
 Wireframing is also a great way of getting to know how a user interacts with your interface, through the positioning of buttons and menus on the diagrams.

 Without the distractions of colors, typeface choices or text, wireframing lets you plan the layout and interaction of your interface.
 A commonly-used argument for wireframing is that if a user doesn’t know where to go on a plain hand-drawn diagram of your site page, then it is irrelevant what colors or fancy text eventually get used.
 A button or call to action needs to be clear to the user even it’s not brightly colored and flashing.

 Before you start designing the wireframes of your own app or product, take a look at some examples of wireframes.
 This will give you some inspiration for your own wireframes, as well as giving you an idea of the variety of ways of creating them.
 Some people like to draw their wireframes by hand, others feel more comfortable using software like Invision, or Balsamiq to create theirs.
 We’ll go through some of the tools you can use to create wireframes shortly, but it’s important to emphasize that how you make yours is up to you: some people feel more creative when sat at their computer, while others prefer to have a pen and paper in hand.

 That said, for complete beginners, bear in mind the following when deciding on your wireframe creation process: